Finding Estate Debts (WV)

 Notice of Death Publication

-If the estate is going through probate, the executor must typically publish a notice of death in the local newspaper where the decedent lived (see Sample Estate: Task - Publish Notice of Death).
-The purpose of this notice is designed to inform potential creditors of the death, and while details vary from state to state, creditors typically have 3 to 9 months to contact the estate about any debt claims.
-If a potential creditor misses the claims deadline then the estate would not typically have a legal obligation to pay the debt (see Sample Estate: Task - Debt Claims Expired).
-Note that debts to the federal government are often an exception to this rule.
+The purpose of this notice (often officially called a notice to creditors) is to inform potential creditors of the death, and while details vary from state to state, creditors typically have 3 to 9 months to contact the estate about any debt claims.
+If a potential creditor misses the claims deadline then the estate would not typically have a legal obligation to pay the debt (note that debts to the federal government are often an exception to this rule).

 Even if the estate is small enough to avoid probate in WV, the executor may still wish to publish a notice of death, to protect the estate from future debt claims, which could be quite problematic if the estate assets have already been distributed.